 Providing the most effective, helpful solutions to her clients’ dog training needs, Dawn enthusiastically pursues ongoing continuing education and professional growth by attending several seminars and conferences per year and keeping current on all up-to-date information in the dog training industry.

-When not helping families enjoy easier lives with their canine companions, Dawn likes to spend time with her husband Patrick, nephews, and niece and enjoys being in her kayak on the Long Island Sound.
+When not helping families enjoy easier lives with their canine companions, Dawn likes to spend time with her husband Patrick, nephews and niece, and enjoys being in her kayak on the Long Island Sound.
 Dawn has been featured in the New Haven Register, the Connecticut Post, and has been a guest on the show Pet Talk with Lauren Collier, News Channel 12, and NBC CT Live.
-She lives with her husband Patrick, her rescue dog Carbo and new dog Mookie.
+She lives with her husband Patrick, her rescue dog Carbo and new addition Mookie.
 Both brindle and white Boston Terriers.
 Dawn’s goal is to help families with dogs live a rewarding life together!

-Dawn Lowery, Owner of One Smart Dog and her inspiration dog Boston Terrier Manny.
+Dawn Lowery, Owner of One Smart Dog and her Boston Terrier Carbo.

 Kim currently works full time in the health insurance industry and was a student at One Smart Dog with her youngest Lab Maui.
 She has put much work in with Maui, passing the CGC exam and currently prepping to take the therapy dog test.
 Maui and Kim visit the residents at Maplewood in Orange once a month as part of a therapy dog training group team at One Smart Dog.
 She owns two labs Murphy and Maui.
 She is married to husband Gregg and has two daughters.
 One who is an aspiring hair dresser and one who is off to college.
 With both girls grown Kim had some free time on her hands and decided that she would like to pursue a part-time career in training dogs.